When Does the Baby Bump Start to Show in Pregnancy?

 There are many signs of pregnancy like great skin, lustrous locks of hair and putting on weight.
 However, the most visible is the protruding belly or the baby bump.
 It is only after your baby bump starts showing that people around you start knowing you are pregnant.

 Once you know that you are pregnant, the first thing that you want to know is, “When will I look pregnant?”
 If you ask your doctor about your baby bump, all he will say is that there is no certainty.
 The baby bump may be visible early in some people and little later in others.
 In some women, it is not clearly visible even when they are well into their second trimester.
 Ideally, it should start showing after you have crossed your 12th week.
 The expanding uterus and its growth beyond the pelvic girdle during this time make your belly grow during pregnancy.
-The amniotic fluid also increases around this time making your belly to increase.
-So let us understand when you will get a belly during pregnancy and about the factors that influence an early or a late baby bump.
+The amniotic fluid also increases around this time, making your belly look larger.
+So, let us understand when you will get a visible baby bump during pregnancy and the factors that influence an early or a late baby bump.

-There are many factors that determine when a woman starts showing and her pregnancy becomes visible to everyone.
-The factors are listed below.
+There are many factors that determine when a baby bump starts showing and the pregnancy becomes visible to everyone around.
+These are some of them.

 A mother’s age is one of the biggest factors to determine when she starts to show.
-The belly starts showing early in older mothers than young mothers.
-This is so since the muscular tissues around the abdomen are stronger in young mothers.
+The belly starts showing earlier in older women, as the muscular tissues around the abdomen are stronger in younger women.

-In case the mother-to-be has a family history of the female relatives showing the bump early or later during pregnancy, she may also follow the same pattern.
+In case the mother-to-be has a family history of female relatives whose bump showed early or later during pregnancy, she may also follow the same pattern.